gosub-com/Zurfur/README.md

 I am moving the documentation to [Confluence](https://zurfur.atlassian.net/wiki/external/ZjJlYjUwZmIzMzg0NGJkY2ExMmJlY2MwNDVlNTU4ODU)

+I have been working on the [Memory Model](Doc/Ownership%20Model.md)

 Zurfur is a programming language I'm designing for fun and enlightenment.
 The language is named after our cat, Zurfur, who was named by my son.
 It's spelled **_ZurFUR_** because our cat has fur.
 The syntax is still